-NGO partners (FPs) administer the grants on behalf of the CDCs, rather than transferring grants to CDCs' bank accounts.
+NGO partners (FPs) administer the grants on behalf of the CRGs, rather than transferring grants to CRGs' bank accounts.

-The UNOPS PIU hired 1 Health, Safety, Social & Environmental Analyst under the Parent Project at the national level which will be retained for the AF.
-The Project will recruit 2 Environmental & Social Senior Associates for rural component and 5 Health, Safety, Social and Environmental Senior Associates for Urban Component at the provincial level for the AF to strengthen monitoring and implementation of the ESMF in the rural and urban components, and delivery of training sessions to the contractors and FPs.
+The UNOPS PIU hired 1 Environmental and Social Specialist under the Parent Project at the national level which will be retained for the AF.
+The Project will recruit 2 Environmental & Social Specialists for rural component and 5 Environmental and Social Specialists under Urban Component at the provincial level for the AF to strengthen monitoring and implementation of the ESMF in the rural and urban components, and delivery of training sessions to the contractors and FPs.
 Four regional security focal persons hired under the Parent Project will be retained and continue under the AF.
+One additional regional security focal person will be hired under the AF.
+This will make the total of 5 regional security focal persons who will support FPs and urban Contractors in the overall security risk management.
+Please refer to Table 1 for the organization structure.

 The E&S personnel are responsible for the monitoring and supervision of all implementers to ensure compliance with all E&S instruments.
-They further receive regular reports on E&S issues from all partners and prepare quarterly E&S reports for the World Bank.
+They fur-ther receive regular reports on E&S issues from all partners and prepare quarterly E&S reports for the World Bank.